-If not using rechargeable packs, use NiMH batteries.
-Alkaline batteries should only be used if no other power source is available.
+If not using rechargeable packs, use good quality Alkaline or NiMH batteries only.

 Batteries should be disposed of in accordance with your company's work practice, and/ or any relevant laws or guidelines in your country.

 Cleaning

 WARNING!
 Do not attempt to clean this equipment when it is powered or connected to any power source, including batteries, adapters and live cables.